 Christmas 2020 – A Dozen Festive Wines!

-Happy Christmas to you all, thanks for reading, supporting and encouraging, especially during this challenging year.
-Here’s the pick of the wines for Chrismas 2020, together with a Christmas Card.
+Happy Christmas to you all!
+Here’s the pick of the wines for Christmas 2020, together with a Christmas Card.

-This year there are a delightful Baker’s dozen wines recommended for the festive season, all with UK availability.
+This year, a delightful Baker’s dozen wines are recommended for the festive season, all with UK availability.
 Also, they are sustainable, taste great, and match festive fare.
-Of course, there’s something here for everyone and every occasion, with plenty of time left to put orders in.
+And, of course, there’s something here for everyone and every occasion.

 Three Christmas 2020 Sparkling wines